danizafa/album-trade/docs/en/privacy-policy.md

 Album Trade includes optional community features that allow users to exchange stickers with other collectors.

-When you join or create a community, the following information may be synchronized using Google Firebase Firestore:
+If you create or join a community, the following information may be synchronized through Google Firebase Firestore:

 * Your display name.
-* Your album snapshot used for exchange calculations.
+* A snapshot of your sticker album used exclusively for exchange calculations.
-* Community membership.
+* Community membership information.
 * Trade proposals and counter-proposals.
 * Trade confirmations and proposal status.

-This information is used exclusively to provide the application's trading functionality.
+This information is used solely to provide the App's community and trading functionality.

 ---

 # Advertising

-Album Trade displays advertisements using Google AdMob.
+Album Trade displays advertisements provided by Google AdMob.

-Google AdMob may automatically collect certain technical information required to provide and measure advertising services in accordance with Google's own Privacy Policy.
+Google AdMob may automatically collect certain technical and diagnostic information required to deliver, personalize, and measure advertising services in accordance with Google's own Privacy Policy.

-For more information, please visit:
+For more information, please see Google's Privacy Policy:

 https://policies.google.com/privacy